thmosqueiro/ABBAS/documentation/ODD/README.md

 #### What state variables of which other individuals can an individual perceive?

-When a forager reports to other recruits the location of a resource spot, recruits that decide leave the hive and exploit that spot then have access to ("perceive", in an ODD language) the location of that spot.
+When a forager reports to other recruits the location of a resource spot, recruits that decide leave the hive and exploit that spot then have access to ("perceive," in an ODD language) the location of that spot.

 #### How do honey bees sense the resources?

-Once a honey bee is within 1 unit of distance (~70cm) from a resource spot, it was able to sense it and, therefore, grab 1 unit of food (1ml of succrose).
+Once a honey bee is within 1 unit of distance (~70cm) from a resource spot, it was able to sense it and, therefore, grab 1 unit of food (1ml of sucrose).

 ## Interaction

 #### What kinds of interactions among agents are assumed?

-Bees only interact by recruitng other bees.
+Bees only interact by recruiting other bees.

 #### If the interactions involve communication, how are such communications represented?